kathy & ron goodlad: 50+ years of learning together

 Kaysville, Utah

 With strong family influences in Southern California, we decided to leave the area to become our own family.
 We chose Utah.
-We owned homes both new and antique while in Kaysville.
+We owned homes, both new and antique, while in Kaysville.

 Moto’otua, Samoa